lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

   * In additions to these guidelines, you may also find the following link interesting: <http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html> (a little bit outdated, but quite relevant)

-### Programming in Odoo
+### Programming in Konvergo ERP

-  * Avoid to create generators and decorators: only use the ones provided by the Odoo API.
+  * Avoid to create generators and decorators: only use the ones provided by the Konvergo ERP API.

   * As in python, use `filtered`, `mapped`, `sorted`, … methods to ease code reading and performance.